Bill Gates: Personal life

 Gates is an avid reader, and the ceiling of his large home library is engraved with a quotation from The Great Gatsby.
-He also enjoys bridge, tennis and golf.
+He also enjoys bridge, golf, and tennis.
 His days are planned for him on a minute-by-minute basis, similarly to the U.S. president's schedule.
 Despite his wealth and extensive business travel, Gates flew coach (economy class) in commercial aircraft until 1997, when he bought a private jet.

+In the 1990s, Gates built an earth-sheltered mansion, designed by James Cutler and Peter Bohlin, in the side of a hill overlooking Lake Washington in Medina, Washington.
+The estate has been nicknamed "Xanadu 2.0" by Gates's biographers.
+In 2009, property taxes on the mansion were reported to be US$1.063 million, on a total assessed value of US$147.5 million.
+The 66000 sqft estate has a 60 ft swimming pool with an underwater music system, as well as a 2500 sqft gym and a 1000 sqft dining room.

 Gates purchased the Codex Leicester, a collection of scientific writings by Leonardo da Vinci, for US$30.8 million at an auction in 1994.
 In 1998, he reportedly paid $30 million for the original 1885 maritime painting Lost on the Grand Banks, at the time a record price for an American painting.
 In 2016, he revealed that he was color-blind.
 On May 10, 2022, Gates said that he tested positive for COVID-19 and was experiencing mild symptoms.
 Gates has received three doses of the COVID-19 vaccine.
+In 2025, in Source Code, Gates wrote that he believed he was autistic.